How to Redesign Your Website Without Losing SEO

 For example, a website that looked fresh and futuristic 15 years ago would look out of place today.

-Similarly, websites with jarring visuals, disorganised content and confusing navigation can turn visitors away before you have a chance to impress them with your product or service.
+Similarly, websites with jarring visuals, disorganized content, and confusing navigation can turn visitors away before you have a chance to impress them with your product or service.

 The reasons for embarking on a website redesign vary significantly.